Best Red Light Therapy Panels 2024 – Joovv vs Mito Red vs Red Rush

 Name

-The RedRush 840 is by Red Therapy Co, based out of Solana Beach, CA, they are relatively new to the red light therapy scene but already receiving great feedback & reviews.
+The RedRush 840 is by Red Therapy Co, based out of Solana Beach, CA, they are relatively new to the red light therapy scene but already receiving great feedback & reviews on their red light therapy panels.

 Light Power Output